After five months, jurors for Madoff aides find decision easy

 "It would be different if it was a four-month Ponzi scheme," he said.
 "When it was 40 years, it's very hard to overlook that."

-Defense lawyers tried to undermine the government's star witness, Madoff's top deputy, Frank DiPascali, by painting him as a career con man with a talent for deception that rivaled only that of Madoff himself.
+Defence lawyers tried to undermine the government's star witness, Madoff's top deputy, Frank DiPascali, by painting him as a career con man with a talent for deception that rivalled only that of Madoff himself.

 But the jurors said they found his testimony credible and compelling.